top of page

 - Unblasphemy.

-During the 1988 Democratic National Convention, the city of Atlanta, Georgia set up a " designated protest zone " so the convention would not be disrupted.
-A pro-choice demonstrator opposing an Operation Rescue group said Atlanta Mayor
+During the 1988 Democratic National Convention, the city of Atlanta, Georgia, set up a " designated protest zone " so the convention would not be disrupted.
+A pro-choice demonstrator opposing an Operation Rescue group said Atlanta Mayor Andrew Young "put us in a free-speech cage."
+"Protest zones" were used during the 1992 and 1996 United States presidential nominating conventions.

 Free speech zones have been used for non-political purposes.
-Through 1990s, the San Francisco International Airport played host to a steady stream of religious groups (Hare Krishnas in particular), preachers, and beggars.
+Through the 1990s, the San Francisco International Airport played host to a steady stream of religious groups (Hare Krishnas in particular), preachers, and beggars.
 The city considered whether this public transportation hub was required to host free speech, and to what extent.
 As a compromise, two "free speech booths" were installed in the South Terminal, and groups wishing to speak but not having direct business at the airport were directed there.
 These booths still exist, although permits are required to access the booths.

-WTO Ministerial Conference of 1999 protest activity saw a number of changes to how law enforcement deals with protest activities.
-"The National Lawyers Guild, which has a 35-year history of monitoring First Amendment activity, has witnessed a notable change in police treatment of political protesters since the November 1999 World Trade Organization meeting in Seattle.
-At subsequent gatherings in Washington, D.C., Detroit, Philadelphia, Los Angeles, Miami, Chicago, and Portland a pattern of behaviour that stifles First Amendment rights has emerged".
+which has a 35-year history of monitoring First Amendment activity, has witnessed a notable change in police treatment of political protesters since the November 1999 World Trade Organization meeting in Seattle.
+At subsequent gatherings in Washington, D.C., Detroit, Philadelphia, Los Angeles, Miami, Chicago, and Portland, a pattern of behaviour that stifles First Amendment rights has emerged".

 "One cannot conceive of what other design elements could be put into a space to create a more symbolic affront to the role of free expression.".
 However, he ultimately rejected the petition to move the protest zones closer to the Fleet Center.

 Free speech zones were also used in New York City at the 2004 Republican National Convention.
-According to Mike McGuire, a columnist for the online anti-war magazine Non violent Activist, "The policing of the protests during the 2004 Republican National Convention represented another interesting model of repression.
+According to Mike McGuire, a columnist for the online anti-war magazine Nonviolent Activist, "The policing of the protests during the 2004 Republican National Convention represented another interesting model of repression.
 The NYPD tracked every planned action and set up traps.
 As marches began, police would emerge from their hiding places — building vestibules, parking garages, or vans — and corral the dissenters with orange netting that read 'POLICE LINE – DO not CROSS,' establishing areas they ironically called 'ad-hoc free speech zones.'
 One by one, protesters were arrested and detained—some for nearly two days."
 Both the Democratic and Republican National parties were jointly awarded a 2005 Jefferson Muzzle from the Thomas Jefferson Center for the Protection of Free Expression, "For their mutual failure to make the preservation of First Amendment freedoms a priority during the last Presidential election".

 1984 FILM TRAILER